redhat-cop/containers-quickstarts/jenkins-slaves/jenkins-slave-zap/README.md

   }
   steps {
       sh '''
+          # this is where your index.html will end up so in an ephemeral container running in jenkins it will be /tmp/workspace/$JOBNAME
+          export REPORT_DIR="$WORKSPACE/" # slash needed cuz 🐍
           /zap/zap-baseline.py -r index.html -t http://<some website url> || return_code=$?
           echo "exit value was  - " $return_code
       '''